Noakhali riots: Official developments

-On 19 October, Jivatram Bhagwandas Kripalani, the president-elect of the Indian National Congress; Sarat Chandra Bose, the Member-in-Charge of Works, Mines and Power in the Interim Government; Surendra Mohan Ghosh, the President of the Bengal Provincial Congress Committee; Sucheta Kripalani; Major General A. C. Chatterjee; Kumar Debendra Lal Khan and the editor of Anandabazar Patrika flew to Chittagong at the suggestion of Mahatma Gandhi.
-On the way they had made a brief stop at Comilla, where thousands of Hindu victims reported experiencing atrocities.
-In Chittagong, they met Frederick Burrows, the Governor of Bengal, who assured them that according to Suhrawardy, the Prime Minister of Bengal, everything was peaceful and orderly.
-He explained the rape and molestation of Hindu women as natural because they were more attractive than Muslim women.
+On 19 October, Jivatram Bhagwandas Kripalani, the president-elect of the Indian National Congress; Sarat Chandra Bose, the Member-in-Charge of Works, Mines and Power in the Interim Government; Surendra Mohan Ghosh, the president of the Bengal Provincial Congress Committee; Sucheta Kripalani; Major General A. C. Chatterjee; Kumar Debendra Lal Khan; and the editor of Anandabazar Patrika flew to Chittagong at the suggestion of Mahatma Gandhi.
+On the way they made a brief stop at Comilla, to which thousands of refugees had fled.
+In Chittagong, they met Frederick Burrows, the governor of Bengal, who assured them that, according to Suhrawardy, the prime minister of Bengal, everything was again peaceful and orderly.

-On 21 October, Arthur Henderson, the Under-Secretary of State for India and Burma, read a report from the Governor of Bengal in the House of Commons that stated that the number of casualties was expected to be in the three-figure range.
+On 21 October, Arthur Henderson, the Under-Secretary of State for India and Burma, read a report from the governor of Bengal in the House of Commons that stated that the number of casualties was expected to be in the three-figure range.
 Sarat Chandra Bose challenged the statement, saying that 400 Hindus had been killed in a single incident at the office and residence of landlord Surendranath Bose.

-On 25 October, at a mass meeting in New Delhi presided over by Suresh Chandra Majumdar, the managing director of the Anandabazar Patrika and the Hindusthan Standard, a resolution was passed demanding the immediate recall of the Governor of Bengal, the dismissal of the Muslim League ministry and intervention of the centre.
+On 25 October, at a mass meeting in New Delhi presided over by Suresh Chandra Majumdar, the managing director of the Anandabazar Patrika and the Hindusthan Standard, a resolution was passed demanding the immediate recall of the governor of Bengal, the dismissal of the Muslim League ministry, and intervention of the centre.
 At a press conference in Kolkata on 26 October, Lieutenant General F. R. R. Bucher, the GoC of Eastern Command, stated that it was impossible to estimate how long it would take to restore the confidence of the affected people in the government.